Karen Kassel, MS, RD, Med

 Stages of Labor

 Your due date is your doctor’s best estimate, but is by no means a guarantee of the date of your delivery.
-It is perfectly normal for your labor to begin two weeks before or two weeks after that date.
-You may or may not notice any of the signs of labor.
+It is perfectly normal for your labor to begin 2 weeks before or 2 weeks after that date.
+You may or may not notice any of the early signs of labor.
 When they occur, how long they last, and how they feel can also vary greatly among women.
 The signs that labor is coming include the following:

 When the baby drops or "lightens," he or she moves lower into your pelvis.
 This move decreases the pressure on your lungs and stomach.
 You may find it easier to breathe.
 If you had